-Lean Finance Function Management Lesson 4: Lean principles in finance translate to broad spans for management
+Lean Finance Transformation Lesson 4: Lean principles in finance translate to broad spans for management

 Within both the shared services and business unit finance operations of this bank, the spans of management (that is, the number of subordinates working under any given supervisor) were quite narrow: Multiple locations had one manager for every three employees.
 In this regard, they lagged competitors by more than 40 percent.